Top 12 Fruits And Vegetables Most Sprayed With Bone-Harming Dangerous Pesticides

 Offering Vitamin C, silicon, and Vitamin K, bell peppers are a sweet and crispy vegetable that is a member of the nightshade family, like tomatoes, eggplants, and potatoes.

 Cucumbers are rich in silicon, and are very hydrating as well as alkalizing.
 Silicon facilitates calcium uptake and plays a role in collagen formation.

-Given how many of these foods are Foundation Foods, you can understand why the Save Our Bones Program advocates eating organic!
+Given how many of these foods are Foundation Foods, you can understand why the Osteoporosis Reversal Program advocates eating organic!
 In addition, almost all of the EWG’s “Clean Fifteen” (foods with little pesticide residue even when conventionally grown) are Foundation Foods: avocados, corn, pineapples, cabbage, sweet peas, onions, asparagus, mangoes, papayas, kiwis, eggplant, honeydew, grapefruit, cantaloupe, and cauliflower.

 A Periodic Cleanse Removes Pesticides From Your Body And Protects Your Bones

 Remember the study on school children mentioned above?
 When they ate organically-grown produce, their pesticide levels were reduced to almost nothing in just five days.

 The sad yet inescapable truth is that our world is full of chemicals and toxins that compromise our body’s ability to grow healthy bones.
 And if you’re looking to get maximum benefit from your bone-building efforts, you must flush out the dangerous chemicals and toxins that are standing in your way.

 With OsteoCleanse™, The 7 Day Bone Building Accelerator, it takes just seven days to invigorate your liver and kidneys, so you’ll build your bones faster and more efficiently.